stefanosPap/Computer-Graphics/README.md

 This project refers to the application of the computer graphics theory.

 ## Running
-In order to diplay the functionality of each part, there are one or more demo scripts at each part which can be run without any arguments.
+In order to display the functionality of each part, there are one or more demo scripts at each part which can be run without any arguments.
 ## Description
 **Part 1 - Implements scanline algorithm for filling triangles.It uses two methods of colouring.**